 The 54th Massachusetts regiment was the most famous African American fighting unit formed during the war.
 On January 1st 1863 Abraham Lincoln’s Emancipation Proclamation went into effect.
 The proclamation allowed free black men to enlist in the Union army.

-The 54th Massachusetts was created in March 1863 by the governor of Massachusetts John A. Andrew.
-Governor Andrew was an abolitionist and eager to form the first African American regiment.
+In March 1863 Governor John A. Andrew of Massachusetts created the 54th Massachusetts regiment.
+Governor Andrew was an abolitionist and eager to see the formation of the first African American regiment.
 Creating regiments comprised of only African Americans was a brand new and experimental idea.
-If the 54th Massachusetts performed well then more African American regiments would be formed.
+The success or failure of the 54th Massachusetts was a determining factor in the decision to recruit more African American regiments.

 If you would like to read more about the 54th Massachusetts, the book A Brave Black Regiment: The History of the Fifty-Fourth Regiment of Massachusetts Volunteer Infantry 1863-1865 is a good choice to learn more about this famous unit.